Here’s Where to Volunteer in Westchester This Thanksgiving

 925 Westchester Avenue, Suite 200, White Plains

-On Thanksgiving Day, DOROT delivers festive holiday meals directly to older adults in the community, helping ensure they have a warm, nourishing meal and a friendly connection.
-As a Thanksgiving Meal Delivery volunteer, you can help play a key role in this effort by delivering a meal on November 23rd from 10:30 am to noon and connecting with the older adult through a visit or phone call.
-The holidays can be a lonely time for many, and this program fosters companionship and community.
+DOROT hand-delivers holiday meals directly to older adults in the community.
+They are seeking volunteers to deliver meals on Sunday, November 23rd from 10:30 am to noon.
 All volunteers must be at least 18 years old.
 If Thanksgiving slots are full, DOROT offers a variety of year-round volunteer opportunities for Westchester residents.
 Learn more at www.dorotusa.org

 The Pantry